 ECDIS and Integrated Bridge Systems (IBS): combinations of systems which are integrated are easily available and will soon become widely used for navigation at sea.
 A modern navigating bridge equipped with ECDIS (electronic charts) and IBS looks like a huge cockpit of an aircraft or spacecraft, with workstations for navigators and advanced computer technology.
 Inputs from a plethora of instruments, including Radars, charts, gyrocompasses, collision avoidance systems etc are fed into this workstation, making navigation extremely accurate, seamless and safer than it has ever been.

-Here is what an IBS looks like on a modern navigating bridge:
+what an IBS looks like on a modern navigating bridge:

-History of Marine Navigation
+This post is part of the series: History of Marine Navigation

 A two article brief on how mankind navigated at sea since the beginning of time.